Bethesda, MD Office: 240-220-9923 |

 1. Improper Deflation

 When they operate properly, an airbag is supposed to inflate quickly, absorb the impact from a driver and then deflate as soon as that impact occurs.
 If the airbag does not deflate fast enough, the effect could be similar to not having this safety feature at all.
-At a minimum, you could experience significant whiplash, which may make it necessary to see a chiropractor such as the Chiropractor Gaithersburg, MD locals have been trusting for years.

 1. Unwarranted Inflation